hendrikb/know_your_tools/git-workshop.md

 * merge code from one branch into another branch
   * e.g. your code goes back to master branch
-* what if target branch has changed in between time? (**merge conflict**)
+* what if target branch has changed in between time? **merge conflict**
-  * trivial merges can be merged easily
+  * trivial merges are made automatically
-  * changes to the same file in diff. locations can be merged intelligently
+  * changes to the same file in different locations can be merged intelligently by git itself
-  * changes to the same file in similar locations must be manually resolved
+  * changes to the same file in similar locations must be resolved manually
-* various "merge strategies" exists for various kind of problems
+* various "merge strategies" exists for various kind of scenarios

 ---